galette/galettedoc/source/changelogs/galette_10.rst

 - A public page whose visibility cannot be read is now closed, rather than open to everyone
 - Documents tab could be hidden by ad blockers
 - Several fixes on the web installer, including Javascript errors
+- GALETTE_SQL_DEBUG was tested for existence only, so declaring it to false still dumped every query
+- Fix mass change when only a group removal is selected

 .. _l10n_130: